Use the topic links above or below for answers to frequently asked questions on the CVTEA accreditation process.

 A: Unfortunately, no assurance can be granted, and students must be clearly notified that although accreditation has been applied for, that does not assure accreditation.

 Q: If accreditation is granted, how long is it good for?

-Q: Are programs at provisional, probationary, or terminal accreditation accredited?
+Q: Are programs at initial, probationary, or terminal accreditation accredited?

-A: Yes, provisional, probationary, and terminal accreditation arenot punitive status.
-Provisional accreditation is granted to programs in their first initial five years of accreditation.
+A: Yes, initial, probationary, and terminal accreditation arenot punitive status.
+Initial accreditation is granted to programs in their first initial five years of accreditation.
 Programs on probationary accreditation are considered accredited.
-Graduates of provisional, probationary, or terminal accredited programs are considered to be graduates of an AVMA CVTEA accredited program and therefore should be eligible for licensure.
+Graduates of initial, probationary, or terminal accredited programs are considered to be graduates of an AVMA CVTEA accredited program and therefore should be eligible for licensure.

 Q: How long is a site visit?

 A: Site visits are three days in duration and occur on either a Monday/Tuesday/Wednesday or Wednesday/Thursday/Friday schedule.
 Students must be in session during the site visit and administrative personnel must be available.
 Please see the sample site visit agenda for start and end times.
 Site visits schedules are flexible and can be adjusted to allow for particular program needs; however, the AVMA office must approve agenda changes.